 - Enables remote work and better internal communication

 Older UC solutions were complicated to install, update and manage.
 It required costly consultants to make changes to the settings, and the capacity of the physical system limited the opportunities to scale up when the business grew.
 Modern and cloud-based UCaaS-solutions are easy and intuitive to both install and manage.
 They're updated automatically, so you'll always have access to the latest software version.

 2. A cohesive customer journey

-3. Effective communication and improved collaboration
+3. Effective communication and improved customer experience

 5. A superb overview of the statistics and fewer missed calls